uikit/uikit-site/docs/pages/utility.md

 <img src="" uk-svg>
 ```

-Using inline SVGs also allows you to display different symbols within the same SVG file.
-Just append its ID to the image path as you would in any fragmented URL.
-This can be compared to sprites that were previously used to apply hover effects to images by changing the background position.
+Using the `uk-svg` attribute also allows you to inject a symbol from the SVG file.
+Just append the symbol's ID to the image path as you would in any fragmented URL.

 ```example
 <!-- Targets the SVG image -->